Frequently Asked Questions

 Who do you work with?

-I work with adults and adolescents in individual therapy, couples therapy, and dyadic family therapy.
-I strive to create a safe and inclusive space in my practice that is actively affirming of gender, sexual, and racial diversity, and those who are exploring or questioning their identities.
+I work with adults in individual therapy and couples therapy.
+I strive to create a safe and inclusive space in my practice that is actively affirming of diverse and questioning identities.

 Who is your ideal client?